Srirangam Assembly constituency

 Srirangam is a state assembly constituency in Tiruchirappalli district in Tamil Nadu.
 Its State Assembly Constituency number is 139.
 It comes under Tiruchirappalli Lok Sabha constituency for Parliament elections.
 It is one of the oldest assembly segments in Tamil Nadu, being in existence since the 1952 election.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.

-The majority of people are Mutharaiyar and other people next to it, Brahmin and Devendrakula Velalar, play a major role in Srirangam Assembly constituency, as a majority of voters are from these communities.
+The Devendrakula Velalar, Mutharaiyar and Brahmin play a major role in Srirangam Assembly constituency, as a majority of voters are from these communities.